 However, if you meet all of the criteria I stated above…than you can indulge in starchy goodness without feeling guilty, by following these 3 simple rules

-1. Eat carbs after you workout.
-The higher the intensity of the workout the better, this way glucose gets taken up and stored as glycogen instead of being stored as fat.
+- Eat carbs after you workout.
+The higher the intensity of the workout the better… which is why MAX Workouts works so well… this way glucose gets taken up and stored as glycogen in you muscles, instead of being stored as body fat.

 Please keep in mind that these are general rules to help you minimize fat storage when you eat bad starchy carbs.
 However, some people can handle eating bad starchy carbs more than others, so how often and how much you can eat, really depends on your body’s ability to handle bad starchy carbs.
 And (unfortunately) that’s something you’ll need to find out (for yourself) through trial and error.

 Lastly, I’m in no way advocating eating bad starchy carbs.
 If you can avoid them…the better off you’ll be.
-BUT, I know life is all about balance and we all need some indulgence, so if you’ve been feeling particularly carb deprived…try following these 3 simple rules and see how your body handles it.
+BUT, I know life is all about balance and we all need some indulgence, and luckily there is a way to have your cake and eat it too…literally.